longitudinal-data-analysis-prac-2024/team-2-proj/README.md

 **Hypotheses**

-1. Parenting style i.e., supportive or harsh measured at age 3 would affect cortisol reactivity at age 10.​
+1. Parenting style i.e., supportive or harsh measured at age 3 would affect cortisol reactivity at age 8 to 10.​

-2. Traumatic events that happened across lifetime (calculated at age 10) would affect cortisol reactivity at age 10.​
+2. Traumatic events that happened across lifetime (calculated at age 8 to 10) would affect cortisol reactivity at age 8 to 10.​

-3. The interaction effect between parenting style measured at age 3 and lifetime traumatic events counted at age 10 would exert an effect on cortisol reactivity at age 10.
+3. The interaction effect between parenting style measured at age 3 and lifetime traumatic events counted at age 10 would exert an effect on cortisol reactivity at age 8 to 10.

 # Methods

+**Design**

+Between-subject experimental design.

 **Participants**

-Four hundred children were recruited from the National Evaluation of Sure Start's study.
+Four hundred children were recruited from the National Evaluation of Sure Start's cross-sectional study.
 Children were first seen at the age of 3, and followed up at the age of 8 to 10.
+Children were recruited based on their experiences of harsh and non-supportive parenting at age 3.
+Harsh discipline was measured with 9 items from the parent-Child Conflict Tactics Scale (Straus et al., 1998).
+Supporting parenting was assessed using the eight questions on the Responsive Parenting subscale from the Home Observation for Measurement of the Environment (HOME; Caldwell & Bradley, 1984).
+To determine the parenting styles the children experienced, the sample was divided into two groups: high risk families were selected if they were in the top tercile of the harsh parenting variable and the bottom half of the responsivity / supportive parenting variable; low risk families were selected if they were in the bottom tercile of the harsh discipline variable and the top half of the responsivity variable.
+Families who were selected from the middle tercile of both variables were categorised as moderate risk families, and this kind of families was combined with low risk families for analyses.

+**Measure**

 **Procedure**

-Cortisol level: cortisol was assessed from saliva samples, which were collected 20 minutes, 10 minutes, and at the end of the Social Provocation Task.
-At least 1 ml of passive drool was collected from participants.

-Social Provocation Task: the task lasted for approximately minutes.
-Children were told they were going to play a video game against an opponent, who was actually a confederate.
-The task intended to provoke anger, frustration, and embarrassment in children.
-Children were instructed to undergo a practice round and two competitive rounds.
-Children were required to move the cursor to a target on the screen as quickly and accurately as possible.
-The practice round was designed so that the children performed poorly.
-The competitive rounds were designed so that the opponent always scored more points than the child could score in the previous rounds.
-Each round including the practice round finished with derogatory comments about the child's poor performance.

-Children and parents were debriefed at the end of the study, but children were unaware that the game was manipulated.